-THE RATHOSEY PROJECT
+THE HISTORY OF THE RATHOSEY PROJECT

 Rathosey Village comprises the heart of a traditional Clachan.
 The village is surrounded by several acres of land sloping southwards towards the village of Coolaney, Co Sligo.

-The land is wooded and interesting, located in the foothills of the Ox mountains, a few miles from the beautiful beaches of west Sligo, the Ladies Brae, etc. Coolany Village is about 1km away with shops & pubs ect..
+The land is wooded and interesting, located in the foothills of the Ox mountains, a few miles from the beautiful beaches of west Sligo, the Ladies Brae, etc. Coolany Village is about 1km away with shops & pubs etc.

 Rathosey village is at least 200 years old in more or less its present form.
-We are continuing to build up a picture of the fascinating history of this tiny Village which once housed up to thirty people.
+We are continuing to build up a picture of the fascinating history of this tiny Village which once housed thirty people.

-As recently as 1837 the principle road to the village lead to the ancient Osey's Rath, (the origin of Rathoseys name) -a giant double ring fort located about 600meters to the south west.
+As recently as 1837 the principle road to the village lead to ancient Osey's Rath, (the origin of Rathoseys name) -a giant double ring fort located about 600meters to the south west.
 This road was altered sometime in the nineteenth century to give quicker access to the rapidly developing Coolaney Village.

 However the road past the cottages remains as the ancient way.

-Some thirty years ago we began restoring and repairing the village of Rathosey.
+About thirty years ago we began restoring and repairing the village of Rathosey.

 Of necessity, and as funds allowed, we first stabilised the structures of the original four cottages.